icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 ### 3. Bounded numbers

 Unbounded numbers variables can be assigned theoretically with numbers of any size.
 There are situations when you don't need this.
 For example if you want to declare a variable that will represent an age of a person.
 This variable should never exceed a number greater than 200.
-You might consider to use a bounded variable to be more memory effective.
+You might consider using a bounded variable to be more memory effective.

 In Motoko, these bounded numbers types are available:
 - Nat8